OrangeReaper/homeassistant/README.md

 In the kitchen there are two things I control; a *Radio* and *lighting*

 ### Automations
-1. In the morning, when movement is detected in the hall, the Radio is switched on and tuned to our local station
+1. In the morning, when movement is detected in the hall, the Radio is switched on and tuned to our local station.
+2. In the afternoon, the radio input selection is automatically switched to AUX IN and the radio is switched off.
+3. In the late evening the radio input selection is automatically switched to Internet Radio and the radio is switched off.

 ## <a name="Hallway">Hallway</a>